yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 Note that the content of the fallback pool is undetermined - should a dependency tree contains multiple versions of a same package, there's no telling which one will be hoisted to the top-level!
 For this reason, a package accessing the fallback pool will still generate a warning (via the [process.emitWarning](https://nodejs.org/api/process.html#process_process_emitwarning_warning_type_code_ctor) API).

 This mode is an in-between between the `strict` PnP linker and the `node_modules` linker.
-For now, the `strict` mode will remain the default, but once the `2.1` release will be tagged, the `loose` mode will be expected to become the new default.

 In order to enable `loose` mode, make sure that the [`nodeLinker`](/configuration/yarnrc#nodeLinker) option is set to `pnp` (the default) and add the following into your local [`.yarnrc.yml`](/configuration/yarnrc) file:
 ```yaml
 pnpMode: loose
 ```

 [More information about the `pnpMode` option.](/configuration/yarnrc#pnpMode)

+### Caveat

+Because we *emit* warnings (instead of *throwing* errors) on resolution errors, applications can't *catch* them.
+This means that the common pattern of trying to `require` an optional peer dependency inside a try/catch block will print a warning at runtime if the dependency is missing, even though it shouldn't.
+This doesn't have any other runtime implications other than the fact that an incorrect warning that sometimes causes confusion is emitted, so it can be safely ignored.

+This is the reason why, unlike we originally planned, PnP `loose` mode **won't be** the default starting from 2.1.
+It will continue being supported as an alternative, helping in the transition to the default and recommended workflow - PnP `strict` mode.

 ## Caveats and work-in-progress